 Hiding the cables helps with aero according to Specialized, and pretty much every other road bike manufacturer; although the jury is out as to how many watts this saves.
 It certainly looks cleaner, but working on the headset bearings does become a right pain.

 So, those are the changes that have been made since 2014.
-Which one do you prefer?
+Which one do you prefer, and do you reckon Cav will surpass Eddy Merckx' record at this year's Tour de France?
 Answers in the comments please!